Engineering Undergraduate Society of the University of British Columbia: Cheeze

-Godiva
+Lady Godiva Ride

 Consistent with traditions at other Canadian universities the EUS historically paid a woman (often a professional stripper) to ride naked on an animal or a chariot through campus.
 The practice was called the Lady Godiva Ride in reference to Lady Godiva, the 'patron saint of Engineers'.
 The ride drew vocal and diverse protests in the UBC Senate, in the BC Legislature, from the AMS, students and student groups.
 A central issue of the protests was gender, and to counter that argument the engineers also paraded a naked man in 1982.
 In 1986 the EUS bowed to protests and replaced the annual March ride with a mock funeral procession, only to stage a strip show in the Hebb Theatre.
 An aspect of the tradition was the publication of photographs of the 'Godiva' in the newspaper of the EUS aka 'Red Rag' -- not to be confused with the current nEUSpaper.
 Much debate focused on censorship and the scope of a university's duties to be inclusive.
 This practice continued throughout the 1980s in spite of the rise of modern feminism and ended on all Canadian campuses after the École Polytechnique massacre.

 Red jackets

 A UBC Engineering jacket is often termed a 'Red' or a 'Red Jacket'.
-It is a red wool jacket with white details, and has UBC ENGINEERS on the back.
+It is a red wool jacket with white details, with the text: "UBC ENGINEERS" on the back.
 The Red Jacket is used to show pride in the faculty and usually has many patches sewn on, many of which have to be earned by the wearer of the jacket, although some may be purchased.
 The tradition of wearing Engineering Red goes back many years to when all the faculties on campus wore their colours.
 Now the EUS and SUS (the Science Undergraduate Society) are the only faculties who sell jackets, with the EUS jacket being far more popular.

 Engineer's Hymn

 The hymn is generally sung by the UBC engineers in various events, although it is an international engineering song.
 The hymn itself is about 64 lines in total.
 Various versions of the hymn exist although they all share the same chorus.
-The following is the chorus of the hymn.

-"We are, we are, we are, we are, we are the Engineers!
+The following is the chorus of the hymn:"We are, we are, we are, we are, we are the Engineers!

 We can, we can, we can, we can, demolish forty beers.